snowdriftcoop/snowdrift/admin-tools/README.md

 * When editing the scripts, please be aware that all recipe lines *must* begin with a **real tab character**.
-So you may wish to use a text editor other than your main development environment if the latter is already set up to use spaces for tabs, unless you know it while recognize the file is tab-indented and act accordingly.
+So you may wish to use a text editor other than your main development environment if the latter is already set up to use spaces for tabs, unless you know it will recognize the file is tab-indented and act accordingly.

 ## Tools